astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 ## Step 3: Create an Airflow Project Directory

-You also need to configure an `AIRFLOW_HOME` directory (not to be confused with the user's home directory) where you'll store your DAGs.
+You also need to configure an `AIRFLOW_HOME` directory (not to be confused with the user's home directory) where you'll store your DAGs and other necessary files.
 We recommend using the path `/usr/local/airflow` as your project directory and `/usr/local/airflow/dags` as your DAG directory, but any path can be chosen as long as the `astro` user has write access to it.
 To do this, run the following commands:

 ```sh
 sudo install --owner=astro --group=astro -d /usr/local/airflow